what3words/wordpress-autosuggest-plugin/readme.txt

 == Screenshots ==

-1. Plugin settings
+1. The plugin showing an empty searchbox with placeholder text
+1. The plugin showing autocompletions for a partially entered address
-1. The plugin at work, showing a searchbox
+1. The plugin showing a valid what3words address
+1. The admin screen showing available settings

 == Changelog ==

-The current version is 3.0.0 (2020.05.26)
+The current version is 3.0.1 (2020.05.27)

+= 3.0.1 =
+* Released 2020.05.27
+* Fixes an issue where country clipping would not work when shipping and billing addresses were in different countries.
+* Updated screenshots

 = 3.0.0 =
 * Released 2020.05.26